lordnox/relative-mouseposition/Readme.md

 ### Demo.html

   For a simple working example just clone this repositiory and start the demo.html in your browser.
+  You will actually need to do a `component build` before it will work.

 ## ToDo